davmcgregor/airport_challenge/README.md

 #### Testing for edge cases ####

-The following edge cases have been tested and factored:
+The following edge cases have been tested and refactored:

 1. Planes can only take off from airports they are in
 2. Planes that are already flying cannot take off and/or be in an airport